 Interested in dying your hair pink but afraid to commit to it?
 Today I’m sharing my review of the Kristin Ess Rose Gold Temporary Tint!
 It’s a great way to spice up your hair without it being permanent.

 I love changing up my hair but don’t always have the guts to do bold moves.
-I kept seeing this Kristin Ess Rose Gold Temporary Tint so decided, why not?
+This Kristin Ess Rose Gold Temporary Tint kept popping up so I decided, why not?
 I love the look of it and I’m planning on getting my hair colored soon so there really wasn’t much to lose.

 Kristin Ess Rose Gold Temporary Tint Review